greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/multi-large_1.md

 ---
-title: "Kubernetes Migration Working Group"
+title: Kubernetes Migration Working Group
-description: "The charter of this working group is to, except for postgres, migrate all of GitLab.com to Kubernetes."
+description: The charter of this working group is to, except for postgres, migrate all of GitLab.com to Kubernetes.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/multi-large_1/
+linkTitle: Kubernetes Migration Working Group
+type: docs
 ---

 ## Attributes